 Package rerouting as fraud can happen in a number of ways.
-All start with a stolen payment method, however, such as a credit card, bank account, or a payment service like PayPal.
+However, all start with a stolen payment method, such as a credit card, bank account, or a payment service like PayPal.

 In the first case, a fraudster places an order with an eCommerce site using the stolen information, including the original owner’s legitimate address.
 These transactions have a higher chance of clearing because the account owner’s address is the one associated with their payment account.
 Once the order is placed, however, the bad actor calls the merchant and requests an address change, or calls the shipper after shipping confirmation is received and asks to have the package rerouted.